 An important goal for second grade science is that we retain a sense of joy and wonder while students become more skilled in science and engineering practices.
 To that end, we collect their questions and wonderings and each year we allow space and time to follow the interests and strengths of the children.

 Primary Mathematics (Standard Edition) is a complete program based on the highly successful Primary Mathematics series from Singapore.
 The program is designed to equip students with a strong foundation in math by focusing on mathematical understanding.

 Second Graders study characteristics of their neighborhoods and history of their community.

-Every student in kindergarten through eighth grade attends a minimum of two 50 minute sessions in physical education per week.
-To reflect the National Association of Sport and Physical Education standards by providing meaningful, appropriate games and activities, the elementary physical education program explores and promotes the development of skill and health related physical activity components.
+Second Graders experience the physical and emotional benefits of physical activity.
+Through meaningful, appropriate games and activities, the elementary physical education program explores and promotes the development of skill and health related physical activities.